vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 plenty in Atharvaveda 1015; the reference is to the Upādhis

-Krtyadigana and Sairundiano (body and mind ) 1508.
+Kr̥tyadigana and Sairundiano (body and mind ) 1508.

 hymns of Atharvaveda, 1036; Soul or Souls : ( vide under Sp. similar to those in Hiada